 I was amazingly surprised by Polebrook.
-It is a truly an atmospheric place, with plenty to see for the visitor.
-Remnants of a time gone by are hidden amongst the trees and brambles.
-Little reminders of lives lost, lay beneath the leaves.
-A howling winter wind replaced by summer sun, carry the voices of those young men across its open expanse and through the decaying walls of history.
+It is a truly an atmospheric place with plenty to see for the visitor; remnants of a time gone by lay hidden amongst the trees and brambles of the now wooded area, and little reminders of lives lost, lay beneath the leaves.
+A howling winter wind replaced by summer sun, carry the voices of those young men across its open expanse and through its decaying walls of history.

-*2 The story of Archie Mathies appears in the ‘Heroic Tales‘ section of the blog.
+*3 The story of Archie Mathies appears in the ‘Heroic Tales‘.
 The crew list of B-17 ‘Ten Horsepower‘ was: